In this blog post, you'll learn three empowering beliefs that will give you great hypnotic confidence once you've adopted them.

 Adopting these beliefs and carving them (metaphorically) into stone, you'll be well on your way to becoming a world-class hypnotist!

 When you are ready to continue your journey toward becoming world-class hypnotist, we'd recommend starting a 100% free Test Drive of the Mike Mandel Hypnosis Academy.
-You get the first four lessons of MMHA free for 14 days without ever needing to put in your credit card.
+You get the started at MMHA for free without ever needing to put in your credit card.
 It's the easiest way to start learning hypnosis.

 Start doing hypnosis today!
 Click here to get started with the Mike Mandel Hypnosis Academy.